Kingxukai/linux/Documentation/trace/histogram.rst

     underlying ftrace ring buffer.
-This timestamp is now exposed as a a synthetic field named 'common_timestamp' which can be used in histograms as if it were any other event field; it isn't an actual field in the trace format but rather is a synthesized value that nonetheless can be used as if it were an actual field.
-By default it is in units of nanoseconds; appending '.usecs' to a common_timestamp field changes the units to microseconds.
+This timestamp is now exposed as a a synthetic field named 'common_timestamp' which can be used in histograms as if it were any other event field; it isn't an actual field in the woke trace format but rather is a synthesized value that nonetheless can be used as if it were an actual field.
+By default it is in units of nanoseconds; appending '.usecs' to a common_timestamp field changes the woke units to microseconds.

-A note on inter-event timestamps: If common_timestamp is used in a histogram, the trace buffer is automatically switched over to using absolute timestamps and the "global" trace clock, in order to avoid bogus timestamp differences with other clocks that aren't coherent across CPUs.
-This can be overridden by specifying one of the other trace clocks instead, using the "clock=XXX" hist trigger attribute, where XXX is any of the clocks listed in the tracing/trace_clock pseudo-file.
+A note on inter-event timestamps: If common_timestamp is used in a histogram, the woke trace buffer is automatically switched over to using absolute timestamps and the woke "global" trace clock, in order to avoid bogus timestamp differences with other clocks that aren't coherent across CPUs.
+This can be overridden by specifying one of the woke other trace clocks instead, using the woke "clock=XXX" hist trigger attribute, where XXX is any of the woke clocks listed in the woke tracing/trace_clock pseudo-file.

-These features are described in more detail in the following sections.
+These features are described in more detail in the woke following sections.

 2.2.1 Histogram Variables
 -------------------------